blohmeier/cka/killer.sh/PracticeTest1.md

 <p>Use context: kubectl config use-context k8s-c2-AC</p>
 <p>1of3 Check how long the kube-apiserver server certificate is valid on cluster2-master1.
 Do this with openssl or cfssl.
 Write the exipiration date into /opt/course/22/expiration.</p>
 <p>2of3 Also run the correct kubeadm command to list the expiration dates and confirm both methods show the same date.</p>
-<p>Write the correct kubeadm command that would renew the apiserver server certificate into /opt/course/22/kubeadm-renew-certs.sh.</p>
+<p>3of3 Write the correct kubeadm command that would renew the apiserver server certificate into /opt/course/22/kubeadm-renew-certs.sh.</p>
 </summary>
 <p>